Josephshark/LEDCubeAnimationDesigner/README.md

 ## Log

+Need to design a method for users to design animations.
+To create this functionality the library documentation will be looked into for isights on its usage.
+An animation needs to be created.
+The strategy that is being considered is the method of blotting offered by matplotlib.

 Created the function that alows an led to be edited.
 More work needs to be done for animation.